ctrliq/ciq-shim-build/README.md

 ### What OS and toolchain must we use to reproduce this build?
 Include where to find it, etc.  We're going to try to reproduce your build as closely as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
 At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.
 ### If the shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case and what the differences would be.
 *******************************************************************************
-This build is all Rocky 9.2 dependencies, using rpmbuild.
+This build is all Centos 7.9 dependencies, using rpmbuild.

-To ensure reproducibility, I have "frozen" all the dependent Rocky 9 packages needed and put them in their own repository.
+To ensure reproducibility, we have "frozen" all the dependent Centos 7 packages needed and put them in their own repository.
 It can be found in the builder's Dockerfile.

 Using a tagged container base plus this repository should ensure binaries are 100% reproducible.